You too can support open-source projects:

 — Sun Tzu, The Art of War

-If you didn't have management in university, the quote in this particular case means: "Know the competition and your software, and you will win."
+The quote in this particular case in management means: "Know the competition and your software, and you will win."

 — British Dictionary